 We always seek views of all children with regard to their education and inclusion.
 We involve all children in their learning by offering choices using objects, photographs, verbal means etc. all children are encouraged to express preferences using a variety of methods including augmented methods of communication.
 We seek all children’s views in decision making about the learning environment.

-Children with SEN are regarded as full members of our community and we offer an inclusive provision to all our children.
+Children with SEND are regarded as full members of our community and we offer an inclusive provision to all our children.
 All children have full access to the environment, resources, staff and activities.
-Children with SEN engage in the activities on offer in our setting together with children who do not have identified SEN. The curriculum is planned to meet the known individual needs of all children and careful choice of resources is made to facilitate access to the curriculum for all children.
+Children with SEND engage in the activities on offer in our setting together with children who do not have identified SEND.
+The curriculum is planned to meet the known individual needs of all children and careful choice of resources is made to facilitate access to the curriculum for all children.
 We adapt our materials and teaching styles to help children with different individual needs to learn.

 In our early years setting we have the following facilities and resources for children with special educational needs and disabilities;